BlockMen/torches/README.txt

 1.3:
 - Torches only show flames when player is near (13 blocks)
 - Old torches are converted to new, ceiling torches are dropped

+1.3.1:
+- fix dropping torches when digging a block next to it
+- all torches attached to a block get droped when dug